AstarNetwork/astar-community-tutorials/builder-guides/nodes/zkevmrpcnode/setup-zkevm-rpc-node.md

 **Note:** As of the writing of this tutorial, Astar zkEVM has a deployed testnet, and it is assumed to be operational on the zKatana testnet for the purpose of this guide.

-**Notes:** The intended audience for this tutorial includes engineers with at least basic knowledge of ICT and proficiency in Linux/Unix shell and fundamental operations.
+**Note:** The intended audience for this tutorial includes engineers with at least basic knowledge of ICT and proficiency in Linux/Unix shell and fundamental operations.

 ## Prerequisites